 - What is the applicability of your idea beyond your own discipline of sport or entertainment, and how can it benefit the other fields in sport and/or entertainment?

 The proposal should address the questions above, describe the structure of the article, and detail each important point with examples.
-Upon editorial review of the proposal, authors will be asked to submit a full manuscript of 3,000-4,000 words.
+Upon editorial review of the proposal, authors will be asked to submit a full manuscript up to 8,000 words.
 The review article is peer reviewed.

 Sport and Entertainment Review Submission Guidelines